Letters-of-Intent applications for the 2021 cycle are now closed

 - consider the limits of generalization to other populations, and interpret any conclusions within the specific context of the study.

-To be eligible, the Principal Investigator (and Co-Principal Investigator if relevant) must have completed a research doctorate (e.g., PhD, EdD) and have sufficient training, experience and institutional resources to accomplish the proposed work.
+To be eligible to a PEACE Grant, the Principal Investigator (and Co-Principal Investigator, if any) must have completed a research doctorate (e.g., PhD, EdD) and have sufficient training, experience and institutional resources to accomplish the proposed work.
 Mind & Life aims to maximize the benefits of diversity, and to use diversity as a tool for enriching the field of contemplative research.
 We welcome applicants of all races, classes, genders, ages, religions, physical abilities, and sexual orientations.

 Applicants may not be actively funded through any Mind & Life research grant.
 Current Mind & Life grantees must submit a final report and budget reconciliation for existing grants before applying for a new grant.
 This policy applies both within and across Mind & Life research grant programs (with the exception of Think Tanks).
 Note that we do not allow two separate proposals in a given cycle from the same applicant (PI or co-PI), or from different applicants for two aspects of the same project.